SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Methodology

 \section{Methodology}

-We introduce Tool-Augmented LLM Evaluation (TALE), a reference-free framework for evaluating LLM responses.
-Unlike conventional approaches that rely on fixed reference answers or human-annotated ground truths, TALE autonomously gathers and integrates external evidence to assess the correctness of free-form responses.
-Figure~\ref{fig:tale_overview} illustrates the overall process of TALE.
+We introduce Search-AuGmented Evaluation (SAGE), a reference-free framework for evaluating LLM responses.
+Unlike conventional approaches that rely on fixed reference answers or human-annotated ground truths, SAGE autonomously gathers and integrates external evidence to assess the correctness of free-form responses.
+Figure~\ref{fig:sage_overview} illustrates the overall process.